haacked/haacked.com/_posts/2019/2019-07-29-query-filter-by-interface.markdown

 }
 ```

-The query filter goes in the `OnModelCreating` method of your `DbContext` derived class.
+We add a query filter to the `OnModelCreating` method of a `DbContext` derived class.

 ```csharp
 protected override void OnModelCreating(ModelBuilder builder)